The other reason Red Bull is making F1 rivals nervous

 There is strong evidence to suggest not.
 And that raises a problem.

-Red Bull Racing and RB have a common owner, Red Bull.
-It is in the broader interests of the drinks company both its teams be competitive.
+Red Bull Racing and RB have a common owner, Red Bull, and it is naturally in its broader interests to have two competitive teams.

-By allowing the easy transfer of staff from Milton Keynes to Faenza, the latter can benefit from the knowledge gained by that individual in their former role.
+By allowing the easy transfer of staff from Milton Keynes to Faenza, it's possible for the latter to benefit from the knowledge gained by that individual in their former role.

-It's against the regulations to take drawings and such, and there's no suggestion that has happened, but an easy way to bolster a team's technical strength is to transfer ideas.
+It's against the regulations to take drawings and such, and there's no suggestion that has happened, but an easy way to bolster a team's technical strength is to transfer ideas, and that cannot be policed.

 Rather than spending money out of one team's development budget, the secondary operation can develop and test concepts, with that knowledge finding its way back to the parent team through a staff member that was loaned out.

-There are four teams on the grid, two pairs, where this scenario could play out easily, though other technical relationships exist.
+There are four teams on the grid, two pairs, where this scenario could play out easily, though it's not necessarily limited to them alone as other technical relationships exist.

 In theory, the practice of freely transferring staff from one team to another is already outlawed under the Technical Regulations.